Born's Rule from Quantum Frequentism: Introduction

 \section{Introduction}

-Despite the predictive success of the Copenhagen formulation of quantum mechanics it cannot be considered a complete description of nature as it relies on a distinguished observer in order to make sense of the measurement process.
-This can be seen either as an inconsistency -- that physical interactions are unitary or non-unitary depending on whether they are observed~\cite{Wigner1961} -- or merely a nuisance -- that only a single observer is actually necessary to bootstrap the measurement process, one that can be pushed to the very edges of a system and then be forgotten~\cite{vonNeumann1955}.
-This issue has, in part, lead to the development of the many worlds interpretation (MWI)~\cite{Everett1956,DeWitt1973}, which aims to explain the role of the observer within the unitary framework of the theory itself.
-In this interpretation, the apparent collapse of the wavefunction is understood as a loss of coherence between environmental states corresponding to different measurement outcomes, so that local degrees of freedom seem to evolve irreversibly.
-However, the MWI suffers from its own minimalism -- having thrown out everything that is discontinuous and non-unitary, it has yet to give a wholly satisfactory explanation for the origin of probability, and in particular, Born's rule.
-This paper aims to shed light on the problem, while keeping as much as possible of the spirit of the MWI intact.
+Despite the predictive success of the Copenhagen formulation of quantum mechanics, it is not universally accepted as a complete description of nature~\cite{Schlosshauer_2013}.
+This is in part because it relies on a distinguished observer in order to make sense of the measurement process~\cite{Bell_1990}.
+This can either be seen as an inconsistency -- that physical interactions are unitary or non-unitary depending on whether they are observed~\cite{Wigner1961} -- or merely a nuisance -- that only a single observer is actually necessary to bootstrap the measurement process, one that can be pushed to the very edges of a system and then be forgotten~\cite{vonNeumann1955}.
+This issue has, in part, lead to the development of the many worlds interpretation (MWI)~\cite{Everett1956, DeWitt1973}, which aims to explain the role of the observer within the unitary framework of the theory itself.
+This interpretation explains the apparent collapse of the wavefunction as a loss of coherence between environmental states corresponding to different measurement outcomes, so that local degrees of freedom seem to evolve irreversibly~\cite{Zurek_2003,joos2003decoherence}.
+However, the MWI suffers from its own minimalism -- having thrown out everything that is discontinuous and non-unitary, it does not seem to give a wholly satisfactory explanation for the origin of probability, and in particular, Born's rule.
+If the measurement process is completely unitary, and therefore linear in the amplitudes of the wave-function, how can the probability of measuring a certain outcome depend on the magnitude of its amplitude?
+This question is not purely aesthetic.
+Efforts to observe quantum effects at mesoscopic scales -- such as in superconducting quantum devices~\cite{AbuGhanem_2025} and optomechanical resonators~\cite{kotler2021direct,bild2023schrodinger} -- as well as to describe more exotic environments, including black hole evaporation~\cite{raju2022lessons} and the early universe, demand a better understanding of the apparent transition between quantum and classical behavior.